marjan3/dijana-dinic-art-portfolio/README.md

 # Dijana Dinic Art Portfolio
 > **Dijana Dinic Art Portfolio** is a website that shows Dijana art work in the form of online gallery.
-Additionally, the website has pages for Contact and About.

 ## Getting started
 To get a local copy up and running follow these simple example steps.